Did you take time to watch a sunset this summer? For most people with small kids, the answer is probably no, unless they just went on vacation.

 Now add a real dark color around the edges.
 I’m using a mix of blue and black.

 You don’t have to do this next step, but my kids asked for sea and cliffs.
-So, I added some dark blue to the bottom of the page for water effect and added patches of black to represent cliffs.
+So, I added some dark blue to the bottom of the page for the water effect and added patches of black to represent cliffs.

 Don’t worry about colors spreading.
 It creates a natural transition.
-Real cliffs do cast shadow over the water.
+Real cliffs do cast a shadow over the water.